vanessasgh/safespace-githubpage/mvc-components.md

 # Users
 ## User View
 - Sign Up Form Component: The form that allows users to create a new user component.
-Controller "newUserFormHandler" function that handles submission of the form on click of an associated “Create Account” button.
+Controller "newUserFormHandler" function handles submission of the form on click of an associated “Create Account” button.
 - Sign In Form Component: The form that allows users to log in as an existing user component.
-Controller "isValidUserHandler" function that handles submission of the form on click of an associated “Sign In” button.
+Controller "isValidUserHandler" function handles submission of the form on click of an associated “Sign In” button.
 - User Profile Component: Display user information: username, college/university
 - Edit User Profile Component: The form that allows users to modify existing user component attributes “username” and “college”.
 - Greeting Component: Display post greeting with the username.